thisiscmt/BookmarkBrowser/README.md

 The app has the following features:
 * Stores your Sync credentials and key in the browser's local storage to make refreshing the data easier
 * Stores all data in local storage for faster navigation through your bookmark structure
+* Can refresh bookmark data upon startup
+* Can navigate to the last viewed directory upon startup

 It uses the following open source libraries:
 * [jQuery Mobile](http://jquerymobile.com)